-A. Interim Measures Supportive Measures
+A. Supportive Measures

-The University will also consider and implement Supportive Measures, including Interim Measures, as appropriate to protect the safety of the parties or the University community; to restore or preserve a party's access to a University program or activity; or to deter Prohibited Conduct per the SVSH PolicyThe University will also consider and take interim measures appropriate to ensure the safety, well being and equal access to University programs and activities of its students and employees.
-Interim_measures include, but are not limited to, the following: no contact orders; housing assistance; academic support; and counseling.
+The University will also consider and implement Supportive Measures, including Interim Measures, as appropriate to protect the safety of the parties or the University community; to restore or preserve a party's access to a University program or activity; or to deter Prohibited Conduct per the SVSH Policy.